paneldata/soep-pretest/readme.md

 SOEP Pretest
 ============

-TODO: Marcel Hebing has to describing and documenting this.
+TODO: Marcel Hebing has to describing and documentating this.